15 May 2018

 To deliver a rich user-experience, digital platforms require a number of attributes, including a set of framework capabilities and the ability to source and access data.

 When developing a digital capability, or app, that goes beyond a simple web page and which is part of a financial professional’s workflow, a digital platform can lower your cost and speed time to market, all while increasing the end user’s efficiency and reducing risk of errors.

 However, platforms are complex and expensive to build, and while building your own is theoretically possible, it is often impractical and inefficient.
 Especially if the focus is to quickly get a capability or data into a user’s hands.

 Digital platforms for app development experience massive economies of scale.
 Leveraging a pre-existing, established and reliable platform such as Eikon, along with its App Studio can save you a lot of time and money — whether you’re a small startup fintech or an established financial institution.

 Creating Eikon apps

-Over the years, Thomson Reuters invested in thousands of developers to build Eikon and the Eikon App Studio integration platform.
+Over the years, we have invested in thousands of developers to build Eikon and the Eikon App Studio integration platform.
 These platform tools are open to partners and customers to create their own apps in Eikon, meaning users can benefit from native Eikon capabilities combined with third-party apps from the brightest in fintech, as well as their own proprietary apps — all in one workflow.